Peter Knight (murderer): Murder

-On 16 July 2001, Knight walked into the East Melbourne Fertility Clinic, a private abortion provider, carrying a rifle and other weapons, including 16 L of kerosene, three lighters, torches, 30 gags, and a handwritten note that read "We regret to advise that as a result of a fatal accident involving some members of staff, we have been forced to cancel all appointments today".
-He developed homemade mouth gags and door jambs to restrain all patients and staff inside a clinic while he doused them with the kerosene.
-Knight later stated that he intended to massacre the 15 staff and 26 patients at the clinic and attack all Melbourne abortion clinics.
+On 16 July 2001, Knight walked into the East Melbourne Fertility Clinic, a private abortion provider, carrying a rifle and other weapons, including 16 impgal of kerosene, three lighters, torches, 30 gags, and a handwritten note that read: "We regret to advise that as a result of a fatal accident involving some members of staff, we have been forced to cancel all appointments today".
+He developed home-made mouth gags and door stops to imprison all patients and staff inside the clinic while he doused them with the kerosene.
+Knight later said that he intended to massacre the 15 staff and 26 patients at the clinic, and attack all Melbourne abortion clinics.

-Once inside, he shot 44-year-old Stephen Gordon Rogers, a security guard, in the chest, killing him while clients and staff soon overpowered him.
+Once inside, he shot and killed 44-year-old Stephen Gordon Rogers, a security guard, after which he was overpowered by clients and staff.

 Legal proceedings

-For many weeks after his arrest, Knight refused to answer questions or cooperate with police investigations.
-Due to his isolated life, Victorian Police were unable to confirm his identity until three months after his arrest, even though his photographs were published in major newspapers.
+For many weeks after his arrest, Knight refused to answer questions or cooperate with the police investigation.
+Due to his isolated life, Victorian Police were unable to confirm his identity until three months after his arrest, even though photographs of him were published in major newspapers.
 According to psychiatrist Don Sendipathy, Knight interpreted the Bible in his own unique way and believed in his own brand of Christianity.

-After choosing to not obtain legal representation, Knight was found guilty by a jury and, on 19 November 2002, he was sentenced to life in prison, with a minimum non-parole period of 23 years.
+Choosing to not obtain legal representation, Knight was found guilty by a jury and, on 19 November 2002, he was sentenced to life in prison, with a minimum non-parole period of 23 years.
 Knight will be aged in his 70s before being eligible for parole.
-On 14 May 2003, Knight lodged an appeal against his conviction; however his appeal was dismissed as it was not lodged within fourteen days of his sentence, as required under the law.
-He is currently serving time in HM Prison Barwon, near Geelong.
+On 14 May 2003, Knight lodged an appeal against his conviction, but it was dismissed because it was not lodged within fourteen days of his sentence, as required under the law.
+He is currently serving his sentence in HM Prison Barwon, near Geelong.